jeremytammik/tbc/a/1964_pick_sym_del_estorage.md

 ####<a name="3"></a> Picking, Selection and UI Design

 Richard [RPThomas108](https://forums.autodesk.com/t5/user/viewprofilepage/user-id/1035859) Thomas
-shares some mimportant advice on Revit add-in UI design and selection in general in his answer on how to [pick `FamilySymbol` from project browser](https://forums.autodesk.com/t5/revit-api-forum/pick-familysymbol-from-project-browser/td-p/11390552):
+shares some advice on Revit add-in UI design and selection in general in his answer on how to [pick `FamilySymbol` from project browser](https://forums.autodesk.com/t5/revit-api-forum/pick-familysymbol-from-project-browser/td-p/11390552):

 **Question:** I want my user to select a FamilySymbol that's already loaded from the UI (more specifically, the Project Browser) that I then further process in my own code.
 I'm aware that there are different methods for filtering the already existing custom families/loading families from file and so on, but is there a way to prompt the user to pick one from the project browser?
 Ideally, it would NOT require the user to make conscious decisions on where to click before starting the add-in.

-**Answer:** You could ask users to select an element instance from their view, then get the FamilySymbol from that, but i don't think it's possible from the browser.
+**Answer:** You could ask users to select an element instance from their view, then get the FamilySymbol from that, but I don't think it's possible from the browser.

 It's not the usual workflow, but now, in Revit 2023, you have the selection changed event which also applies to project browser.
 This code prompts user to select from browser before adding a selection changed event: